LCC-CIT/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Instructions_Part2_GroupA.md

 The user will enter number of hours until midnight.
 The web app will count down the hours, showing the hours remaining along with the equivalent time remaining in minutes.

-Example output if the user entered 4:
+Example: If the user entered 4, you would get the five lines of output shown below.

-Hours, Minutes
+Hours, Minutes    &leftarrow; Put this in HTML on the web page

-​     4,      240
+​     4,      240          &leftarrow; All five lines of output are returned by the `countdown` function.

 ​     3,      180